Want to know how to eat garlic mustard? Garlic mustard works as both the garlic and green in when you turn it into tasty Garlic Mustard Pesto.

 A check of the calendar tells me we’re just about smack dab in the middle of May.
-Of course May forgot to check the calendar and the downpours of April are more than lingering into this month.
-Though we had a couple teaser days last week where the temperature soared into the mid-80’s, this morning it was so cold we had to build a fire.
+Of course May forgot to check the calendar.
+The downpours of April are more than lingering into this month.
+We had a couple teaser days last week where the temperature soared into the mid-80’s.
+But this morning it was so cold we had to build a fire!

 One green that is abundant right now is garlic mustard.

-And while garlic mustard is an invasive, allelopathic weed, you can smile knowing you’re doing a good service to other plant species by ripping up as much garlic mustard as you can find and dining on the delicious garlicky leaves.
-The fact that it grows all on it’s own regardless of how much or little work you put into it, why that’s just pure bonus.
+And since garlic mustard is an invasive, allelopathic weed, you can smile knowing you’re doing a good service to other plant species.
+So go ahead and rip up as much garlic mustard as you can find and dine on the delicious garlicky leaves.
+The fact that garlic mustard grows all on its own regardless that you didn’t put any work into it, why that’s just pure bonus!

-A simple way I’ve been preparing it is in making pesto & freezing pesto.
-What’s nice about preserving pesto is you get a bright green when all around you vegetation is brown.
-What’s nice about garlic mustard pesto is that the garlic mustard does double duty for both the green and the garlic.
-Especially since any garlic that was put up last year is trying to send up shoots of new growth about now.
+A simple Garlic Mustard recipe I’ve been using is to make Garlic Mustard Pesto.
+(And freezing it into pesto cubes.)
+What’s nice about garlic mustard pesto is that the garlic mustard works as both the green and the garlic in pesto.
+Especially since any garlic cloves that were put up last year is trying to send up shoots of new growth about now.

 Garlic mustard is pretty simple to identify.
-It’s a shame it’s such a fecund weed.
+It’s a shame garlic mustard such a fecund weed.
 I think it’s kind of pretty.